Teacher Laura (Teacher and Owner)

 “I found my passion for early childhood education after volunteering at my local preschools in high school and have been working with young children ever since.
 I have experience in play-based, Reggio-Emilia inspired preschools, in addition to a BA in Liberal Studies with a minor in Early Childhood Education.
 I am in constant awe of the way young children think and view the world.
 I believe in providing each child with the utmost care and respect, and I cherish every opportunity to foster an enriching and nurturing learning environment.
 In my free time, I enjoy spending time with my partner and our two cats, reading, and trying new coffee shops.”

-Teacher Elisa (Teacher at Children's House)
+Teacher August (Teacher at Children's House)

 she/her